gotchoices/MyCHIPs/doc/learn-lift.md

 ignored).

 ### Linear Lifts
 The lift algorithm described above is performed in a complete circle.
-It's function is to relieve credit surpluses and deficits around a full circuit of trading entities.
+Its function is to balance credit surpluses and deficits around a full circuit of trading entities.
 So the assumption is, a bunch of people have already been trading using existing private credit relationships, and they want to participate in a lift to relieve built up credits so they can keep going.